chrisradek/azure-rest-api-specs/knowledge/typespec-client-customizations-reference.md

 ## Client Customizations Namespace

-`client.tsp` should have a file-level namespace if types (e.g. models, interfaces, operations, etc) are defined for client customizations.
+`client.tsp` should have a file-level namespace if types (e.g. models, interfaces, operations, etc) are defined in `client.tsp`.
 Do not add a file-level namespace if one already exists.
-They are not required when only augment (`@@`) decorators are used.
+They are only required when types are defined in `client.tsp`.

 ```typespec
 import "./main.tsp";